Artwork by: Alisa Frolova

-In today’s world, most employers are looking for employees with a wide range of transferable skills.
-If you’re applying for a job and you want to stand out among all other applicants, you should consider talking about your skills in your resume.
+In today’s world, most employers seek employees with a wide range of transferable skills.
+If you’re applying for a job and you want to stand out among all other applicants, highlight your skills in your resume.
 And this is where extracurricular activities come into play.

 Extracurricular activities often provide proof to the employer that you have what it takes to succeed in your job role.
-If you’re wondering about extracurricular activities for a resume, we have a few tips and suggestions for you.
+If you’re wondering which extracurricular activities to mention in your resume, we have all the information you need, including:

 How to put extracurricular activities on your resume

 Where to put extracurricular activities on your resume